B2B Recipe

 Add Products to Sales Channel#

-Add the products to the B2B sales channel using the REST APIs.
+Add the products to the sales channel using the REST APIs.

-Use customer groups to organize your customers into different groups.
+Customer groups allow you to organize your customers into different groups.
 Then, you can apply different prices for each group.

-This is useful in B2B sales, as you often negotiate special prices with each customer or company.
+This is useful for B2B sales, as you often negotiate special prices with each customer or company.

 Create Module